(1) By submitting an entry to this competition, you:

 (e) Best regional entry (being an entry from anywhere other than a capital city in Australia) (first and second place);

-(f) Best artwork from a child with disability (first and second place);
+(f) Best artwork from an Aboriginal or Torres Strait Islander child (first and second place);

-(i) This category is exclusive to children living with a disability, including intellectual, physical, sensory and mental illness.
+(i) This category is exclusive to Aboriginal or Torres Strait Islander children.
 The Sponsor must state on the online entry form whether the entrant falls into this category.
 Participants in this category will also be considered for all other categories.

 (20) One entry may fall into multiple Categories, but may only win in one Category.